cgbarreto/cs50-ArthursEscape/README.md

 # **Arthur's Escape**

-Arthur's Escape is a endless run game, as the final project for the online CS50 class, for more information check the website bellow:
+Arthur's Escape is a endless run game, developed as the final project for the online CS50 class, for more information check the website bellow:

 https://cs50.harvard.edu/x/2020/